cakemanager/cakephp-cakemanager/docs/Behaviors/Stateable.md

 ### Field

 The field is the field where the state should be saved.
-Default set to 'state'.
+Default set to `state`.

     $this->Stateable->config('field', 'custom_field');